Kline Klavier Lab Policies

 Parents of all students under the age of 8 should attend all private lessons and take notes for practice at home.
 This allows you to remain informed about the child’s progress while assisting in practice at home.
 If unable to attend the lessons, parents should consider video or audio taping the lessons.

 All students are expected to participate in studio-sponsored recitals, studio classes, festivals, auditions and competitions for which the teacher believes he/she may be successfully prepared.
-Performance dress is expected at all events except for studio classes.
-It is expected that you will be present for the whole event.
+Performance dress is expected at all events with the exception of the studio classes.

 15. Commitments